Vacaville Doctor Accused Of Hoarding Dead Cats In Her Freezer

-VACAVILLE (CBS13) – A Vacaville doctor has been arrested and has come under fire from the medical board for allegedly hoarding dead cats in her freezer.
+VACAVILLE (CBS13) – A Vacaville doctor has come under fire from the medical board for allegedly hoarding dead cats in her freezer.

-The Kaiser Permanente physician is also accused of child endangerment after her son was removed from what investigators called “dirty” and “unsafe” conditions.READ MORE: Palisades Tahoe Opens 1 Month Early On Halloween Weekend
+The Kaiser Permanente physician is also accused of child endangerment after her son was removed from what investigators called “dirty” and “unsafe” conditions.READ MORE: Search On For Suspect In Armed Robbery Outside Stockton Dispensary

 Is she still seeing patients?
 The short answer is no. Kaiser says Dr. Rebecca Darsey is no longer seeing patients but we still don’t know how long that’s been the case.

-State medical board documents reveal Darsey, whose bio is up on Kaiser’s website, is facing 31 counts of animal cruelty and one count of child endangerment.
+State medical board documents reveal Darsey, whose bio is up on Kaiser’s website, was facing 31 counts of animal cruelty and one count of child endangerment.
 Six dead kittens were found in her freezer and officers found 24 cats (six deceased), five dogs, and eight exotic birds on the property.
+The Yolo County District Attorney’s Office declined to press criminal charges in the case.

-Detectives with the sheriff’s office also detailed the conditions at the physician’s home back in 2019, saying there were, “birdcages full of excrement, dog kennels with feces in them, and three large cats running around on the counters of the kitchen.”READ MORE: Trunk Or Treat Event Helps Bring Sacramento Community Together After Tragic Shooting
+Detectives with the sheriff’s office also detailed the conditions at the physician’s home back in 2019, saying there were, “birdcages full of excrement, dog kennels with feces in them, and three large cats running around on the counters of the kitchen.”READ MORE: 1 Person Killed In Apparent High-Speed Crash On Elverta Road Near Gibson Ranch

 Darsey’s 10-year-old son was removed from the home after authorities say he: “was unable to sleep in his own room, due to it being used to house animals.”